Anton Rippon: Published books on sport and wartime history

 He worked with showbusiness stars Sir Norman Wisdom, Max Bygraves and Bill Maynard on the publishing of their respective autobiographies.

 He was a member of the editorial team for the 2010 FIFA World Cup Official Book.

+His latest book Soccer Scandals: When the Beautiful Game Turned Ugly was published by Pen & Sword in March 2025.

 His forebears include Major Sir Richard Whieldon Barnett MP, who represented Great Britain at rifle shooting in the 1908 Summer Olympics; Thomas Whieldon, the respected potter and business partner of Josiah Wedgwood.

 Honorary degrees and awards

 In 2016 the University of Derby awarded him an honorary master's degree for services to journalism.

 Rippon was named Newspaper Columnist of the Year in the 2017 Midlands Media Awards.

+In 1993, the Derby County Former Professional Players' Association elected him an honorary member, and in 2015 named him as the recipient of its annual merit award for services to the club.

 Award judge

-He is a judge for the British Sports Journalism Awards, and the Midlands Media Student Awards.
+He served as a judge for the British Sports Journalism Awards.

 Temporary retirement and columns about the COVID-19 pandemic

 In April 2019, Rippon ended the column that he had written every week in the Derby (Evening)Telegraph for the past 20 years (over 1,000 in all) as well as the Derby County column that he had written for the past 10 years.
 He also covered news stories for the paper, and news features on subjects such as the work of Macmillan Cancer nurses, and the NHS contaminated blood scandal.

 Rippon then signed a deal with Pen & Sword Publishers.
 His Britain 1940: The Decisive Year on the Home Front was published in March 2020.
 Books on Liverpool FC and Arsenal FC followed.
 He also co-authored several books on wartime history with his daughter, Nicola Rippon.

 During the 2020-21 COVID-19 pandemic, he rejoined the Derby Telegraph, writing a column initially entitled 'Anton in Lockdown', and again contributing feature articles.
-His latest book Soccer Scandals: When the Beautiful Game Turned Ugly was published by Pen & Sword in March 2025.